apaladines-techconsulting/Interview_Questions/README.md

     The app is not running at all, not in memory, and not receiving any events.
     Only a terminated app can be in this state.

+## ViewController life cycle:
+- Initialization (init(coder:) or init(nibName:bundle:)): When a view controller is first created, its initialization method is called.
+You can customize this process by overriding the appropriate init method based on your needs.

+- loadView: The view controller's loadView method is called.
+If you're not using Interface Builder or Storyboards, you can create and assign the view for your view controller in this method.

+- viewDidLoad: This method is called after the view has been loaded into memory and is typically used for additional setup, such as configuring UI components and setting initial values.

+- viewWillAppear: Before the view appears on the screen, the viewWillAppear method is called.
+This is a good place to prepare your view for display and perform tasks that need to happen each time the view appears.

+- viewDidAppear: After the view has appeared on the screen, the viewDidAppear method is called.
+It's a suitable place for starting animations or fetching data that should occur after the view is visible.

+- viewWillDisappear: When the view is about to disappear from the screen (e.g., due to a navigation action or dismissal), the viewWillDisappear method is called.
+You can use this method to perform cleanup or save state before the view disappears.

+- viewDidDisappear: After the view has disappeared from the screen, the viewDidDisappear method is called.
+You can use this method for stopping animations or releasing resources associated with the view.

+- viewWillLayoutSubviews: Before the view's layout is updated, the viewWillLayoutSubviews method is called.
+This can be used to prepare for layout changes.

+- viewDidLayoutSubviews: After the view's layout has been updated, the viewDidLayoutSubviews method is called.
+It's an appropriate place to make additional layout adjustments.

+- Memory Warnings: If the system encounters a memory warning, the view controller may receive didReceiveMemoryWarning method calls.
+This is an opportunity to release non-essential resources to free up memory.

+- Rotation and Size Changes: When the device's orientation or size changes, the view controller can respond by overriding methods such as viewWillTransition(to:size:).

+- Deallocation (deinit): When the view controller is no longer needed and is removed from memory, its deinit method is called.
+This is where you can perform final cleanup, remove observers, and release any remaining resources.

+## AppDelegate lifeCycle:
+- application(_:willFinishLaunchingWithOptions:): This method is called when the app is about to finish launching but before it's visible on the screen.
+It's an opportunity to perform some initialization tasks, set up global configurations, and prepare for app setup.

+- application(_:didFinishLaunchingWithOptions:): After the app has launched and its initial setup is complete, this method is called.
+It's the last method called during app launch and is commonly used for post-launch tasks and additional configuration.

+- applicationDidBecomeActive(_:): This method is called when the app becomes active, either at startup or when returning from the background.
+It's an appropriate place to start or resume tasks, like animations, audio playback, or network requests.

+- applicationWillResignActive(_:): When the app is about to move from the active to the inactive state, this method is called.
+You can use it to pause ongoing tasks and save user data.

+- applicationDidEnterBackground(_:): This method is called when the app enters the background state.
+It's a good place to perform any tasks that are necessary to save app data, stop timers, or release resources.

+- applicationWillEnterForeground(_:): Just before the app transitions from the background to the active state, this method is called.
+It's a suitable place for tasks like resuming any paused operations or updating the user interface.

+- applicationWillTerminate(_:): This method is called when the app is about to be terminated.
+You can use it to save any critical data or perform cleanup operations, but keep in mind that you have limited time to execute code in this method.

+- applicationDidReceiveMemoryWarning(_:): When the system experiences memory pressure, it may call this method on the AppDelegate.
+It's an opportunity to release memory and resources to prevent the app from being terminated.

+- application(_:open:options:): This method is called when the app is launched from another app or when it's asked to open a file.
+You can handle custom URL schemes and file open requests here.

+- application(_:handleEventsForBackgroundURLSession:completionHandler:): If your app performs background downloads using URLSession, this method is called to handle the completion of background downloads.

 ## Initializers or Inits
 memberwise (structs)
 default initializers